Portfolio-Solver-Platform/keycloak/README.md

 # Keycloak Configuration

-This is the Keycloak configuration for [PSP](https://github.com/Portfolio-Solver-Platform).
+This is the [Keycloak](https://www.keycloak.org/) configuration for [PSP](https://github.com/Portfolio-Solver-Platform).
+Keycloak handles all user data, authentication and authorisation.

 > [!caution]
 > Not for use in production yet!